Maaz124/midlifewellness/replit.md

 5. **Response Processing**: API responses are cached by TanStack Query for optimal performance
 6. **UI Updates**: Components re-render based on updated data state

-Local storage serves as the primary data persistence layer for demo purposes, with full database integration available through the established schema and API endpoints.
+PostgreSQL database serves as the primary data persistence layer with production-ready authentication-based access control.
+All user data is securely stored with proper foreign key relationships and type-safe operations through Drizzle ORM.

 ## External Dependencies